 #9 Maximize Your Special Items

-Certain special items such as medical devices and child strollers may not count as a personal item or carry on item and may be free to check.
+Certain special items such as medical devices and child strollers may not count as personal items or carry on items and may be free to check.

 When that is the case, it is time to maximize the use of these items!